-This vegetarian chili is a healthy and immensely satisfying alternative to meat-based varieties.
+This Vegetarian Chili is a healthy and immensely satisfying alternative to meat-based varieties.
 Red lentils provide a protein and fiber rich chili that is thick and savory, and a snap to make.
 As an added bonus, it’s even better as leftovers and freezes beautifully.

-Making the Chili:
+Making the Vegetarian Chili:

 First, I added the onions, diced red pepper, salt, and pepper.
 I sautéed them in a little bit of olive oil in a Dutch oven set over medium heat.
 This took 3 to 4 minutes.

 Next, I added the chopped jalapeño pepper and minced garlic, and continued cooking over medium heat.